g1257/YaSpinWave/README.md

 # Disclaimer and Licensing

-YaSpinWave is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+SpinGlassSW is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-YaSpinWave is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+SpinGlassSW is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with YaSpinWave.
+You should have received a copy of the GNU General Public License along with SpinGlassSW.
 If not, see <http://www.gnu.org/licenses/>.
-The full software license for YaSpinWave version 1.0.0 can be found in file COPYING.
+The full software license for SpinGlassSW version 1.0.0 can be found in file COPYING.

 # Please cite this work

-YaSpinWave is a free and open source spin-wave code.
+SpinGlassSW is a free and open source spin-wave code.
-The full software license for YaSpinWave version 1.0.0 can be found in file COPYING.
+The full software license for SpinGlassSW version 1.0.0 can be found in file COPYING.
-You are welcomed to use it and publish data obtained with YaSpinWave.
+You are welcomed to use it and publish data obtained with SpinGlassSW.
 If you do, please cite this work.
 Explain How To Cite This Work.
 FIXME.
 TBW.